Palem1988/blocknetdx-utils/README.md

 ```

 3. Check the logs (log and Excel files) to analyze results.
-Do not rely on your console for that.
-The console will only display what the program is currently doing, not the results.
+The console will wrongly show assertions errors.
+These can be safely ignored.

 ## Remarks !